MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 To see and count all virtual machines deployed with Azure Hybrid Benefit for Windows Server in a subscription, you can do one of the below:

 1. Configure the Microsoft Azure Portal to show Azure Hybrid Benefit for Windows Server utilization.
-Add the column “OS licensing benefit” in the list view of the virtual machines section in the Microsoft Azure Portal.
+Add the column **OS licensing benefit** in the list view of the virtual machines section in the Microsoft Azure Portal.

     ![image 6](media/ahb06.png)